peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 * During the diving section in the Egg Dragoon fight, the Jump button must be used to Homing Attack the boss.
 The Boost button dives faster as usual.

-* Modern Super Sonic cannot initiate his floating Boost (the "auto-pilot" flight) while in mid-air.
+* Modern Super Sonic cannot initiate his Floating Boost (the "auto-pilot" flight) while in mid-air.

 For more in-depth notes on changes, check out this link on pastebin: https://pastebin.com/xm4uTRz5